vitorheidrich/q2-srs/README.md

 <!---Change the proposed cite to the practical guide later--->

 ##### Acknowledgement
-We would like to thank Claire Duvallet (@cduvallet) for her great tutorials ([link 1](https://cduvallet.github.io/posts/2018/03/qiime2-plugin); [link 2](https://cduvallet.github.io/posts/2018/06/qiime2-plugin-conda)) on how to build a QIIME2 plugin.
+We would like to thank Claire Duvallet (@cduvallet) for her great tutorials ([I](https://cduvallet.github.io/posts/2018/03/qiime2-plugin); [II](https://cduvallet.github.io/posts/2018/06/qiime2-plugin-conda)) on how to build a QIIME2 plugin.